ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/mssql/mssql_remote.md

 ## Troubleshooting connectivity to your MSSQL Server

 To check if your able to communicate both outbound from your network over the required MSSQL port.
-The following Powershell cmdlet can be utilised (Please note the TcpTestSucceeded indicates if the port is accessible);
+The following Powershell cmdlet can be utilised (Please note the TcpTestSucceeded indicates if the port is accessible):
 ```powershell
 Test-Netconnection {RemoteServerAddress} -port {MSSQLPORT}
 ```
-Example;
+Example:

 ![Instance options](Images/mssql_remote/tnc.png)

-To further test connectivity to your instance, The following method can be used;
+To further test connectivity to your instance, The following method can be used:

-On your remote client > Go to start > Notepad.exe > File > Save As;
+On your remote client > Go to start > Notepad.exe > File > Save As:

 Filename: ConnectionTest.udl
 Save As type: All Files (\*.\*)

 ![Instance options](Images/mssql_remote/udl_test.png)

-Open the UDL File and enter the following information;
+Open the UDL File and enter the following information:

 - Server name: Server IP
 - User a specific username…: SQL Server Credentials